 Reporting Options for Complainants

-If you have experienced sexual harassment, non-consensual sexual intercourse or touching, discrimination on the basis of sex/sexual orientation/gender identity, domestic violence, dating violence, stalking, or other forms of sexual misconduct we encourage you to report the incident.
+If you have experienced sexual harassment, sexual assault, rape or touching, discrimination on the basis of sex/sexual orientation/gender identity, domestic violence, dating violence, stalking, retaliation or other forms of sexual misconduct we encourage you to report the incident.
 You can file a complaint with the university or with local law enforcement, or both, using one of the following options:

 University Reporting Process: you can file a report with EWU's Title IX team by clicking the button "Report Title IX Concern" or by contacting the Title IX Coordinator, Annika Scharosch, via email to email@example.com or by calling 509-359-6724.